European Vegetarian Union

-The European Vegetarian Union (EVU) is a non-profit, non-governmental umbrella organisation for vegetarian societies and groups in Europe.
-The union works in the areas of vegetarianism, nutrition, health, consumer protection, the campaign for animal rights, ecology, general information and against world hunger.
-Headquarters are in Winterthur (Switzerland), together with the Swiss organisation Swissveg.
+The European Vegetarian Union (EVU) is a non-profit, non-governmental umbrella organisation for vegan and vegetarian societies and groups in Europe.
+The union works in the areas of vegetarianism, nutrition, health, consumer protection, climate and environment, and food labelling.
+The current General Secretary is Louise Johansen from Denmark, who is also working as a policy advisor and programme director at the Vegetarian Society of Denmark (DVF).